 Matias has a great knowledge of wine, and enjoyed pairing each course.
 He served a sauvignon blanc from nearby Casablanca Valley with the ceviche, then moved onto a carmenere from the Aconcagua Valley with the empanadas and dessert.
 It was a great way to taste the wines – accompanied by the food and flavours of the country.

 Thanks to Matias and the team for inviting me to be part of the class.
-The Uncorked Cookery Experience costs $95.
+The Santiago cooking class I did was the Uncorked Cookery Experience and costs $95.
 Find out more here, and if you have a few days in Santiago, be sure to check out the wine tours they offer here!